rptashkin/TCGA_miRNASeq_matrix/README.md

-# TCGA-Assembler_support-scripts
+# TCGA_support-scripts
-This repository will contain support scripts for TCGA-Assembler (www.compgenome.org/TCGA-Assembler/).
-TCGA-Assembler is an open-source, freely available tool that automatically downloads, assembles and processes public The Cancer Genome Atlas (TCGA).
+This repository will contain support scripts for data downloaded from TCGA (https://tcga-data.nci.nih.gov/tcga/dataAccessMatrix.htm)

-The R code "get_mature_miR_name.R" in conjunction with the lookup txt file "hsa_miR_accessionTOname.txt" may be used to convert individual sample isoform level miRNA  RNA-seq data downloaded via TCGA-Assembler to a matrix file for all samples, using mature miRNA names.
-For more information on downloading miRNA RNA-seq data, please see the TCGA-Assembler package linked above.
+The R code "get_mature_miR_name.R" in conjunction with the lookup txt file "hsa_miR_accessionTOname.txt" may be used to convert individual sample isoform level miRNA RNA-seq data downloaded via TCGA Data Matrix data portal to a matrix file for all samples, using mature miRNA names.

-################
-#Example download of miRNA isoform level RNA-seq data using TCGA-Assembler and matrix file generation:

->source("Module_A.r")
->source("Module_B.r")

->READ_miRNASeqRawData = DownloadmiRNASeqData(traverseResultFile = "./DirectoryTraverseResult_Mar-12-2014.rda", "~/Desktop/BRCA/miRNA_Data", cancerType = "BRCA", assayPlatform = "miRNASeq",
-inputPatientIDs = c("TCGA-BH-A18F-11A",...))

-**make sure you have copied "hsa_miR_accessionTOname.txt" file to the "~/Desktop/BRCA/miRNA_Data" working directory**

->setwd("~/Desktop/BRCA/miRNA_Data")

-*THEN RUN the "get_mature_miR_name.R" code*

 Questions: r.ptashkin@gmail.com